 4. Make sure it's not all work and no play

 Sure, it’s called remote learning but school is about engagement and enjoyment too.
 Plan videos that offer your students a well earned break from their regular classes.
 Younger students will really enjoy a story book reading, older students might benefit from a study playlist.
 Videos like this can help your students maintain balance while learning from home.
+Picking the right classroom applications can help promote better conversation and morale in virtual classes.

 5. Consider getting on Tiktok